zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

 The community started in April 2017, and I joined about a year later.
 The first step taken to build the community is maintaining our membership database.
 The team kicked off the first community meet up with a group of like-minded people and spread the word to their peers.
 We also tapped on a social media platform that has been cleared for public officers’ use to engage and interact with our community.

-<p style="text-align: center;"><i>“If you are building your community within the Singapore Public Service, do check out the existing Workplace group (for public officers only) to increase interaction with your members.
+<p class="has-text-center"><i>“If you are building your community within the Singapore Public Service, do check out the existing Workplace group (for public officers only) to increase interaction with your members.
 The internal platforms have been cleared so it is relatively safe to run events and campaigns within a closed environment!”</i></p>

 The second step is to understand your audience.
 We divided the community into two segments – data science enthusiasts and practitioners.
 As the community matures, you can look at introducing more targeted initiatives.
 Some of the initiatives we have rolled out include masterclasses targeted at the practitioners and round tables for thought leadership sharing across the public sector.
 We also introduced Speed Dataing, fire chat sessions organised by community members on any Data Science and Artificial Intelligence topic they are passionate about.
 However, the latter can only be achieved after the community has warmed up and feels more comfortable about contributing.